laurenrosie/hello-world/README.md

 # hello-world
 Hello World!

-I'm Lauren and I'm new to GitHub
+I'm Lauren and I'm new to GitHub...